Download SimVimCockpit software (plugin) and install it to X-Plane.

 Note: To extend the number of inputs and outputs you may need to buy some additional components that are listed on the "Components" page and the corresponding wiring info pages.
 You will need to get one Ethernet module if you plan to use Ethernet for communication, not USB.

-After downloading the SimVimCockpit_v##.zip file, just unpack as-is into X-Plane ../plugins folder (install it as any other plugins for X-Plane).
-The new menu item "SimVimCockpit" should appear in the X-Plane plugins menu.
-Then, from the plugin menu you need to upload SimVim firmware to your master controller board (you can use Arduino Mega 2560, as well as other compatible board based on the 2560 microcontroller)
+After downloading the SimVimCockpit_v##.zip file, unpack as-is into X-Plane ../plugins folder (as any other plugins for X-Plane).
+The new menu item "SimVimCockpit" will appear in the X-Plane plugins menu.
+Then, from the plugin menu you need to upload SimVim firmware to the master controller board:

 First start and Input/Output test

 If you have no previously uploaded SimVim firmware, follow the steps below.
 If you plan to use LAN version, attach an Ethernet module to you controller board before and connect it to your router.

 Open the "Firmware Upload" window from SimVim plugin menu.

 When USB port is detected select correct controller type from the list

 and set the "Ethernet" checkbox if you will use Ethernet module.

 Click "UPLOAD".
 Wait until firmware upload is completed (about 5-8 s)

 After upload the plugin will connect to this controller automatically.